 What exactly is a tax abatement?

-Each program has its specific rules and limits.
+Each program has specific rules and limits.
 Some require you to make improvements to your property to receive the tax break.
 Others offer full or partial tax abatements on all new construction.
 Some have a graduated schedule, and others don’t.

 What are the pros and cons of tax abatements?